stellar/freighter/docs/docs/guide/usingFreighterWebApp.md

 ---
-id: usingFreighterNode
+id: usingFreighterWebApp
-title: Using Freighter in node.js
+title: Using Freighter in a web app
 ---

 We now have an extension installed on our machine and a library to interact with it.
 This library will provide you methods to send and receive data from a user's extension in your website or application.

 ### Importing

-First import the whole library in a Node.js application
+First import the whole library in an ES2023 application

 ```javascript
 import freighterApi from "@stellar/freighter-api";